In Adelaide you’ll find unique boutiques, sprawling shopping malls and gorgeous heritage arcades - it's a shopper's delight.

-Located on the southern edge of the city, everything about King William road whispers “exclusive”.
-If Rundle Street is Rundle Mall’s trendier younger sibling, King William Road would be its glamorous, rich aunt.
-You won’t find any department stores or supermarkets here – just designer clothing boutiques, jewellers, homewares and a smattering of really, really good restaurants.
+Located on the southern edge of the city, everything about King William Road whispers “exclusive”.
+You won’t find any department stores or supermarkets here - just designer clothing boutiques, jewellers, homewares and a smattering of really, really good restaurants.
 If you want to go the whole mile, drop into one of King William Road’s day spas or salons – there’s quite a variety.

 Norwood Parade and Magill Road

 An easy 10 minute drive out of the city centre, cosmopolitan Norwood Parade is buzzing with café culture, great coffee, busy pubs and a melting pot of popular restaurants.
-With over 250 retailers, you’ll find a range of popular brands mixed-in with some of Adelaide’s best-stocked supermarkets and an unbeatable variety of dining options.
+With more than 250 retailers, you’ll find a range of popular brands mixed-in with an unbeatable variety of dining options.

 Burnside Village Shopping Centre

 Burnside Village is Adelaide’s most luxurious shopping mall.
 Spotless, spacious and gleaming, it’s a mecca for all things glam.
-Fashion and lifestyle are at the forefront with over 100 Australian and international brands on offer.
+Fashion and lifestyle are at the forefront with more than 100 Australian and international brands on offer.
 The centre is a spectacle in itself, with full glass ceilings and two atriums.
-Natural light creates an indoor-outdoor feeling, and there are a range of cafés to take a break at.
+Natural light creates an indoor-outdoor feeling, and there are a range of cafés for that well-deserved coffee break.

 Jetty Road, Glenelg

 Jetty Road, Glenelg is the perfect spot for a seaside shop.
 Only half an hour’s drive from the city on the tram, it’s a charming high street leading to the beautiful Glenelg beach.
 Dotted with quality restaurants, supermarkets, popular clothing and accessory stories, there’s something for everyone, no matter what your taste.
 Take a stroll down to the water’s edge, grab a coffee and spend the day.
-Nearby Holdfast Shores boasts more excellent restaurants and bars, overlooking a picturesque marina.
+Nearby Holdfast Shores boasts more boutiques, restaurants and bars, overlooking the marina.

 For outlet shopping, there’s nowhere better than Harbour Town.
 It’s only a 15 minute drive west of the city, located near the Adelaide Airport.
 As part of Australia’s leading direct factory outlet chain, Harbour Town also has supermarkets, cafés, homewares and sportswear.